-These aren’t ranked in order of effectiveness, because, honestly, what’s effective for a web hosting company and what’s effective for a nail salon will likely be two very different things.
-But every business benefits by getting their name out there and increasing visibility, and that’s what all of these tips are designed to do.
+Note: These aren’t ranked in order of effectiveness, because, honestly, what’s effective for a web hosting company and what’s effective for a nail salon will likely be two very different things.
+But every business benefits by getting its name out there and increasing visibility, and that’s what all of these tips are designed to do.

-It’s easy to use, you don’t need visuals for every Tweet (though you should use images whenever you can), and with a potential audience of over 125 million, it’s fertile ground for marketing.
+When it comes to social media, a lot of companies start with Twitter.
+It’s easy to use, you don’t need visuals for every Tweet (though you should use images whenever you can), and with a potential audience of over 192 million, it’s fertile ground for marketing.

-Instagram is the king (queen?) of the visual social media platforms.
+Instagram is the king (queen?) of visual social media platforms.
 With half a billion users every day, you’d be hard-pressed to find a potentially more effective free advertising and marketing outlet for your business.